 Celery contains antioxidants and has been shown in pharmacological studies to demonstrate activity that may help reduce blood pressure and cholesterol levels, lowering heart disease risk – although the blood pressure reduction does seem to come from the seeds rather than the sticks.

-The apigenin in celery is also thought to stimulate neurogenesis (growth and development of nerve cells).
-A 2009 mice study found it improved learning and memory.
+The apigenin in celery is also thought to stimulate neurogenesis (growth and development of nerve cells,) improving learning abilities and memory.

-Researchers found that supplementing a high cholesterol diet with celery and chicory leaves and barley powder saw improvements in liver enzyme ffunction and lipid levels.
+Researchers found that supplementing a high cholesterol diet with celery and chicory leaves and barley powder saw improvements in liver enzyme function and lipid levels.

 Bloating in this instance means water retention (rather than gas) and this effect comes from the same diuretic properties that also make celery useful for high blood pressure.
 In terms of digestion, effects may vary.
 Increasing fibre intake may be useful for some people and not others.
 Celery is a high FODMAP food (it contains mannitol) – FODMAPs are compounds thought to trigger digestive problems – so may worsen bloating and other digestive issues in those with IBS.